tudelft3d/website/jobs/urbanAIR2/index.md

 - Holds an PhD degree (or almost completed) in aerospace engineering, mechanical engineering, geoinformatics/geomatics, computer science, applied mathematics, or in a related engineering discipline.
 - Has experience in computational fluid dynamics, machine learning, 3D modelling, preferably from a programming perspective.
 - Has good software development skills.
 Experience with C++ is beneficial.
 - Has excellent oral and written communication skills.
-See [requirements](https://www.tudelft.nl/onderwijs/opleidingen/phd/admission) at TUDelft.
 - Has an affinity with working in multi‐disciplinary teams in an international oriented environment.

 ## What we offer